orangeadam3/terra121/README.md

 ## Client Usage
 After completing the [Build Instructions](BUILD_INSTRUCTIONS.md).
 When creating a new world, under the World Type, you will now have an option called "**Planet Earth**" which will allow you to generate a world using the new generation method.

 Upon creation, You will spawn near or on (0,0,0) (a.k.a.
-0°N, 0°E or [Null Island](https://www.youtube.com/watch?v=bjvIpI-1w84)), This region is currently glitched so you will need to [teleport away to see somewhere meaningful](COOL_LOCATIONS.md).
+0°N, 0°E or [Null Island](https://www.youtube.com/watch?v=bjvIpI-1w84)), This region is placeholder, meant to be a type of testing zone and also to not spawn under the ocean.
+You would need to [teleport away to see somewhere meaningful](COOL_LOCATIONS.md).

 ### Using you own coordinates/calculating your own coordinates
 The block coordinates in Minecraft are calcuated by (X, Y, Z).
 This mod will convert these values to coordinates on a world projection: